dtwright/lily58-mods/README.md

 ![Tilt/tent bolts](./imgs/tilt_tent.jpg)

-I wasn't thrilled with other tilt/tent things I tried for the Lily58 and I wanted an excuse to learn a little bit about [KiCAD](https://kicad.org), so I added some round wings for bolts that coule serve as adjustable legs to the base FR4 plate design, and had it 5 copies of the board fabricated by
+I wasn't thrilled with other tilt/tent things I tried for the Lily58 and I wanted an excuse to learn a little bit about [KiCAD](https://kicad.org), so I added some round wings for bolts that coule serve as adjustable legs to the base FR4 plate design, and had 5 copies of the board fabricated by
 [JLCPCB](https://jlcpcb.com).
 I'm really happy with the result - it's easy to adjust and it looks much cleaner than any improvised tilt/tent stuff I've messed with, and the new base plates were really cheap (seriously, check out JLCPCB's prices).
 Files are [here](https://github.com/dtwright/Lily58/tree/master/Pro/Case).